jndiogo/sibila/examples/meeting/readme.md

 In this example we'll look at extracting participants and action items from a meeting transcript.

 Start by creating the model.
-Since this is a demanding task, we'll use OpenAI's GPT-4, but you can use a local model by uncommenting line above model creation.
-As you'll see below, the transcript is large, with complex language.
+As you'll see below, the transcript is large, with complex language, so we'll use OpenAI's GPT-4 this time.
+You can still use a local model by uncommenting the commented lines below.

 Make sure to set your OPENAI_API_KEY env variable.